Clinical Cardiac Electrophysiology Fellowship Program

 Qualifications for the clinical cardiac electrophysiology fellowship are reflected in the Core Cardiology Training and Adult Cardiovascular Medicine Document (COCATS).
 Fellows will require level 1 certification during their general cardiology fellowship.
 Level 2 is designed for the individual who wishes to specialize in invasive diagnostic and therapeutic cardiac electrophysiology (clinical cardiac electrophysiology).
 To achieve level 3 certification, all requirements of Level 1 and Level 2 must be fully met.
 Fellows should be enrolled in or have completed an ACGME accredited Cardiovascular Disease fellowship (or equivalent).
 Fellows must also secure full medical licensure in the state of Illinois prior to starting their clinical cardiac electrophysiology fellowship training.
 If applicable, applicants must also possess valid ECFMG certification and a valid visa.

-We appreciate your interest in our program, however we are no longer accepting applications for the 2018 fellowship year.
+We appreciate your interest in our program, however we are no longer accepting applications for the upcoming July academic fellowship year.

 We accept applications via ERAS only.
-In order to be considered for the 2019 Electrophysiology Fellowship Program, candidates must have the following documents available in ERAS by December 31st:
+In order to be considered for the next Electrophysiology fellowship training cycle, candidates must have the following documents available in ERAS by December 31st: